 Data as of: February 2022

-The numbers of students in upper secondary level rose by 15% between 2000/01 and 2018/19.
-Their distribution among the different types of training or education has remained stable throughout this period (two-thirds in vocational education and training, almost a quarter in general education programmes and the remaining percentage divided between the MP2 and transitional or complementary courses.
+The numbers of students in upper secondary level rose by 15% between 2000/01 and 2019/20.
+Their distribution among the different types of training or education has remained stable throughout this period (almost two-thirds in vocational education and training, almost a quarter in general education programmes and the remaining percentage divided between the MP2 and transitional or complementary courses.